 If you haven’t already driven the scenic canyon drive, then I recommend doing so.
 Make sure to look for the mountain goats up near Bridal Veil Falls and stop to view the falls.

 In the opposite direction, you can continue in the canyon to Savoy and take a trail down to Spearfish Falls.
 They are a short 1/4-mile hike to view and the perfect spot for a family picture.
-Next visit Roughlock Falls which are my favorite falls in the canyon.
+Next visit Roughlock Falls, which are my favorite falls in the canyon.
 The trailhead is just beyond the Spearfish Canyon Lodge.
-For more ideas of what to do in Spearfish Canyon check out my article Things You Can’t Miss on Your First Visit to Beautiful Spearfish Canyon, So Dakota.
+For more ideas of what to do in Spearfish Canyon, check out my article Things You Can’t Miss on Your First Visit to Beautiful Spearfish Canyon, South Dakota.

 As I mentioned in all my articles in Spearfish, I’d take a trip into town and grab an ice cream cone at Leone’s Creamery or have a delicious specialty coffee at The Green Bean.
 Spearfish has some of the best coffee, ice cream, and food in the Black Hills.
 Stop in downtown Spearfish for some shopping and a treat before your next adventure!

-Don’t miss The Best Places To Eat In Each City Of The Black Hills for some great dining spots!
+DON’T MISS: The Best Places To Eat In Each City Of The Black Hills

 Is There Anything Else I Should Know?